KingToot14/radar_shader/README.md

     var viewport = get_tree().root
     world_2d = viewport.world_2d
 ```
 By attaching this code to the `_ready` function in the 'Blip Viewport', we can render all the content in the root viewport (the default viewport).
 While we're in this script, we also need to configure the root viewport to NOT render anything on layer two.
-We can do this with the following code:\
+We can do this with the following code:
 ```gdscript
     viewport.canvas_cull_mask &= 0b1111111101
 ```
+This code essentially removes the second layer from the main viewport's rendering by setting the second bit of the `canvas_cull_mask` to 0 (disabled)

+We're almost done

 ## Other Systems
 Also included in this project is a simple movement script and a drag-and-drop system